An arrest on felony charges is a traumatizing experience, but it doesn’t have to be a life-changing one.

 - The victim was over the age of 65

 A mitigated term is shorter than the presumptive sentence.
 A judge may choose a mitigated sentence if certain mitigating circumstances are present.
 Mitigating circumstances include:

 - A minor role in the crime in question

 Class 2 Felonies in Arizona

-The presumptive term for a class 2 felony is five years in prison.
-The aggravated term is 12.5 years.
-The production or creation of child pornography is a class 2 felony.
+The presumptive term for a Class 2 felony is five years in prison, while the aggravated sentence is 12.5 years.
+Examples of Class 2 felonies include the production or creation of child pornography in Arizona and the crime of manslaughter in Arizona.